-From January 1, 2023, through December 31, 2023, the Trust and The RBB Fund, Inc., based on an allocation formula, paid each Trustee a retainer at the rate of \$150,000 annually, \$13,500 for each regular meeting of the Board, \$5,000 for each Regulatory Oversight Committee meeting attended in-person, \$4,000 for each other committee (excluding the Regulatory Oversight Committee) meeting attended in-person or telephonically.
+From January 1, 2023, through December 31, 2023, the Fund Complex, based on an allocation formula, paid each Trustee a retainer at the rate of \$150,000 annually, \$13,500 for each regular meeting of the Board, \$5,000 for each Regulatory Oversight Committee meeting attended in-person, \$4,000 for each other committee (excluding the Regulatory Oversight Committee) meeting attended in-person, \$4,000 for each other committee (excluding the Regulatory Oversight Committee) meeting attended in-person, \$4,000 for each other committee (excluding the Regulatory Oversight Committee) meeting attended in-person or telephonically.
 The Chair of the Audit Committee and Chair of the Regulatory Oversight Committee each received an additional fee of \$20,000 for his services.
-The Chair of the Contract Committee and the Chair of the Nominating and Governance Committee each received an additional fee of \$10,000 per year for his services.
-The Vice Chair of the Board received an additional fee of \$75,000 per year for his services in this capacity and the Chair of the Board received an additional fee of \$75,000 per year for his services in this capacity.
+The Chair of the Contract Committee and the Chair of the Nominating and Governance Committee each received an additional fee of \$10,000 per year for his services in this capacity and the Chair of the Board received an additional fee of \$75,000 per year for his services in this capacity.

 Trustees are reimbursed for any reasonable out-of-pocket expenses incurred in attending meetings of the Board or any committee thereof.
 An employee of Vigilant Compliance, LLC serves as CCO of the Trust and served as President of the Trust until August 2022.
 Vigilant Compliance, LLC is compensated for the services provided to the Trust, and such compensation is determined by the Board.
-For the fiscal year ended August 31, 2024, Vigilant Compliance, LLC received \$875,000 in aggregate from all series of the Trust and The RBB Fund, Inc. for its services, and \$7,557 from the Fund.
+For the fiscal year ended August 31, 2024, Vigilant Compliance, LLC received \$875,000 in aggregate from all series of the Fund Complex for its services, and \$7,557 from the Fund.
 Employees of the Trust serve as President, Chief Financial Officer, Chief Operating Officer, Secretary, and Director of Marketing & Business Development and are compensated for services provided.
-For the fiscal year ended August 31, 2024, each of the following members of the Board and the President, Chief Financial Officer, Chief Operating Officer, Secretary, and Director of Marketing & Business Development received compensation from the Trust and The RBB Fund, Inc. in the following amounts:
+For the fiscal year ended August 31, 2024, each of the following members of the Board and the President, Chief Financial Officer, Chief Operating Officer, Secretary, and Director of Marketing & Business Development received compensation from the Fund and the Fund Complex in the following amounts:

-N Aggregated Compensation from the Pension or Retirement Benefits Accrued as Part of Fund Total Compensation From Fund Complex Paid to Trustees or Name of Trustee/Officer Fund Expenses Officers Independent Trustees: • • Julian A. Brodsky, Trustee (1) \$0 N/A \$137,250 Gregory P. Chandler, Trustee \$658 N/A \$311,000 Lisa A. Dolly, Trustee \$627 N/A \$296,000 Nicholas A. Giordano, Trustee \$626 N/A \$291,000 Arnold M. Reichman, Trustee and Chair \$858 N/A \$397,500 Robert A. Straniere, Trustee \$551 N/A \$274,750 Martha A. Tirinnanzi (2) \$548 N/A \$177,250 Interested Trustees: Robert Sablowsky, Trustee and Vice Chair \$781 N/A \$370,250 Brian T. Shea, Trustee \$597 N/A \$300,500 Officers: Steven Plump, President \$142 N/A \$308,667 James G. Shaw, Chief Financial Officer, Chief Operating Officer, and Secretary \$175 N/A \$381,883 Craig Urciuoli, Director of Marketing & Business Development \$146 N/A \$319,178
+Name of Trustee/Officer Aggregated Compensation from the Fund Pension or Retirement Benefits Accrued as Part of Fund Expenses Total Compensation From Fund Complex Paid to Trustees or Officers Independent Trustees: Julian A. Brodsky, Trustee (1) \$0 N/A \$137,250 Gregory P. Chandler, Trustee \$658 N/A \$311,000 Lisa A. Dolly, Trustee \$627 N/A \$296,000 Nicholas A. Giordano, Trustee \$626 N/A \$291,000 Arnold M. Reichman, Trustee and Chair \$858 N/A \$397,500 Robert A. Straniere, Trustee (2) \$551 N/A \$274,750 Martha A. Tirinnanzi, Trustee (3) \$548 N/A \$177,250 Interested Trustees: Robert Sablowsky, Trustee and Vice Chair \$781 N/A \$370,250 Brian T. Shea, Trustee \$597 N/A \$300,500 Officers: Steven Plump, President \$142 N/A \$308,667 James G. Shaw, Chief Financial Officer, Chief Operating Officer, and Secretary \$175 N/A \$381,883 Craig Urciuoli, Director of Marketing & Business Development \$146 N/A \$319,178

-(1) Mr. Brodsky retired from his role as a Trustee effective February 2024
+(1) Mr. Brodsky retired from his role as a Trustee effective February 2024.